-Contact your legislators today to support the Big Cat Public Safety Act!
+Contact your US representative today to support the Big Cat Public Safety Act!

 Currently there is no U.S. federal law regarding the private ownership of big cats as pets.
 Therefore, the fate of these big cats, like their population numbers, remains an unregulated mystery.
 In addition, the allowance of public contact with big cats creates immense health and safety risks for both people and big cats.